-Questions The LEA has conducted the required training on: 6/4/2015 All professional staff trained and certificated at a total of 3 hours each on-line 8/20/2015 All support staff trained and certificated at a total of 3 hours of on-line The LEA plans to conduct the required training on approximately: 6/1/2020 All professional staff will be re-trained by this date 8/3/2020 All support staff will be re-trained by this date.
+Questions The LEA has conducted the required training on: 6/4/2019 All professional staff trained and certificated at a total of 3 hours each on-line 8/20/2019 All support staff trained and certificated at a total of 3 hours of on-line The LEA plans to conduct the required training on approximately: 6/1/2023 All professional staff will be re-trained by this date 8/3/2023 All support staff will be re-trained by this date.
+12/1/2021 All professional Staff to be trained 3 hrs.